Everything You Wanted to Know about Camping

 All camping areas include portable toilet facilities, hand washing units, RV pumping and complimentary trash pickup.

-Campers’ shower facilities are located on Festival grounds.
-Campers may pre-purchase a three-pack of shower passes online and pick them up from the attendant at the shower station.
-Individual shower passes may be purchased from the attendant at the Festival for $7 each.
+Campers who purchased shower passes online will pick them up from the attendant at the shower station.
+Individual shower passes may be purchased from the attendant.
 Shower times cannot be prescheduled.
-Open 7AM–7PM, Friday–Sunday.

 Pets are allowed on a leash in your campsite.
 Campers are expected to clean up after their pets.
 Animals are absolutely, under no circumstances, to be left inside vehicles (RVs, trailers, and campers are fine if they’re cool; use your judgement).
 It is far too hot.
 Nothing will corral a posse of angry, animal-loving country music fans faster than a dying dog in a hot car.
 Plus, we’ll kick you out faster than you can spit.